-Even though BERNAT velvet yarn is not the easiest to work with, at the same time it is so soft that it quickly became one of the favorite yarns for crochet aficionados for a cuddly blanket.
+Bernat velvet yarn patterns such as the one below, are becoming popular among crocheters.
+Even though BERNAT velvet yarn is not the easiest to work with, at the same time it is so soft and simply perfect for a cuddly blanket.
 Therefore, if you’ve found some amazing velvet yarn colors, it is time to create an amazing crochet blanket.

 The first thing to consider when you are picking a pattern and a hook to use is to keep in mind the structure of this yarn.
 First of all, it is similar to a bottle brush in texture: one strong thread in the middle and a myriad of tiny little ‘bristles’ that create the velvet yarn strand.

 The second thing to remember, BERNAT velvet yarn is very slippery.
 For this reason, to achieve consistency in your crochet fabric, I suggest crocheting a little tighter than you would normally do.
 Accordingly, I’ve used H-8 5 mm crochet hook for this crochet baby blanket.

 Are you looking for some other FREE and EASY CROCHET BLANKET PATTERNS?

 In that case, check out some of our most popular crochet projects: